anna-dz/data-science_psychology/tutorial.md

 Anna Dzieciol
 October 23, 2017

 We will be analysing data from *Improving Access to Psychological Therapies*, an NHS programme that provides mental health support for people with anxiety and depression.
 The data on service use is published on NHS Digital.
-We will use Google Trends to see how search interest in psychological therapies is changing, and whether this is associated with changes in service use.
+We will use Google Trends to see how search interest in psychological therapies is changing, and whether this is associated with changes in NHS service use.

 R basics
 --------